 Not too long ago, America braced for the digital divide.
-The fear was that poor urban and rural communities would not realize the advancements the digital age promised.
+The fear was poor urban and rural communities would not realize the advancements the digital age promised.
 Many still haven’t.
 Today, poor urban and rural communities are experiencing a different divide.
 This time, it’s the nation’s declining rate of teen pregnancies.
-Rural communities are seeing a slower rate of decline than their urban neighbors.
+Rural communities are seeing a slower rate of decline than its urban neighbors.
 The teen birth rate in America’s small towns is 63 percent higher than in its biggest cities, a recent government report reveals.

 The Centers for Disease Control and Prevention (CDC) points out that in 2015, there were 18.9 births for every 1,000 women between the ages of 15 and 19 living in counties with large urban areas.
 Conversely, there were 30.9 births for every 1,000 women in the same age group who lived in rural counties.
 (In 2007, there were 49.1 births for every 1,000 women ages 15 to 19 in rural communities.)
-Nikki Mayes, CDC spokeswoman for its Reproductive Health division in Atlanta, said the data “underscores that community can be one of the strongest predictors of pregnancy risks for teens.”
+Nikki Mayes, CDC spokeswoman for its Reproductive Health division in Atlanta, said the data “underscore that community can be one of the strongest predictors of pregnancy risks for teens.”

 To that end, consider these statistics: Large urban communities recorded the biggest drop in teen pregnancy – 50 percent – over the last decade.
 Rural communities saw a decline of roughly 37 percent during the same period.